Skip to content

 Gate one: test the model API

-We already wrote the tests in part two — the ones that hit /health, check a real prediction comes back, and confirm a latitude of 999 is rejected with a 422 before the model ever runs.
-CI's job is just to run them on a clean machine, every time, so "works on my laptop" is never the last word.
+We already wrote the tests in part two — they hit /health, check that a real prediction comes back, and confirm that a latitude of 999 is rejected with a 422 before the model ever runs.
+CI's job is simply to run them on a clean machine, every time, so "works on my laptop" is never the final answer.

 yaml